LS2 throttle body

 On applications where the throttle body is a restriction, you will see improved air flow and velocity into the engine.
 This will allow your engine to breathe easier and work more efficiently, which leads to a smoother overall power band.
 You won’t see as many dips in power because any restrictions will be lifted.
 You’ll also see improved throttle response because of the increased flow.

-Here are the top 3 LS2 Throttle Body upgrade options:
+Here are the top 3 LS2 Throttle Body upgrade options that we recommend:

 • Ported Stock Throttle Body